A school environment that promotes resilience and is safe, respectful and supportive of mental health issues is a priority for all Victorian schools.

-How can schools support safe, inclusive, empowering and positive mental health environments?
+How schools can support safe, inclusive, empowering and positive environments

 Schools can create and maintain positive environments that promote mental health in various ways, including: